-Nurse Practitioner Students who receive an unsatisfactory for the OCE multimedia video presentation, will one more opportunity to successfully complete the OCE during the semester of their anticipated graduation.
-Nurse Educator Student who receives an unsatisfactory for their OCE multimedia video presentation, will complete the Oral Comprehensive Exam Defense prior to the end of the semester of anticipated graduation.
+Nurse Practitioner Students who receive an unsatisfactory on the OCE multimedia video presentation, will have one more opportunity to successfully complete the OCE during the semester of their anticipated graduation.
+Nurse Educator Students who receive an unsatisfactory on their OCE multimedia video presentation, will complete the Oral Comprehensive Exam Defense prior to the end of the semester of anticipated graduation.